 Step 1 Analyze your office move needs and create a moving strategy

 There are different reasons behind every office move.
-Once you have cleared yours, you will be able to start planning the process.
+Once you have cleared yours, you can start planning the process.

 Business expansion – if this is the key driver of your office move, you should plan more workstations in the new location, equipped with all necessary hardware/tools.

 But first things first – you should check the Internet connection of the potential new office.
-You can contact your Internet service provider and ask them to do quick research for the Internet infrastructure of the office building.
-When they are ready, they can advise you if the bandwidth capacity of this place will match your expanding needs for high-speed Internet connection.
+You can contact your Internet service provider and ask them to do a quick research on the Internet infrastructure of the office building.
+When they are ready, they can advise you if the bandwidth capacity of this place will match your expanding needs for a high-speed Internet connection.
 Also, consider more open collaborative spaces and good accessibility to the company’s meeting rooms.
-All these are must-have in the new modern office of your growing company.
+All these are must-haves in the new modern office of your growing company.

-Attracting clients and attracting talent – your office can have a big impact on your employees, partners, and clients.
-So, look for a place that truly represents your brand, mission, and values.
-Finding the best spot can take a while, but if this means new business opportunities for you, it’s worth waiting.
+Attracting clients and attracting talent – your office can greatly impact your employees, partners, and clients.
+So, look for a place representing your brand, mission, and values.
+Finding the best spot can take a while, but it’s worth waiting if this means new business opportunities for you.

-If there were limitations in terms of the technical capacity at the old location, make sure that the new office has the right infrastructure to switch to new technologies.
+If there were limitations in technical capacity at the old location, ensure that the new office has the right infrastructure to switch to new technologies.

-Improve team productivity – if you decide to change your office because you care for the wellbeing of your staff, you took the right decision.
+Improve team productivity – if you decide to change your office because you care for your staff’s well-being, you made the right decision.
 And it is not just the fact that this improves your team productivity as employees feel more engaged.
-Choosing a new modern office, considering their health and wellness, helps you create a better work environment and boost connectivity among teammates.
+Considering their health and wellness, choosing a new modern office helps you create a better work environment and boost connectivity among teammates.
 How can the office you choose support your employees’ work-life balance:

 • if technologies at the office facilitate remote working.
 Like a cloud phone system allowing you to take your business calls directly on your mobile and thus ensures flexibility for your team